Submitting a claim for a delayed UK train

 Proof of delay or cancellation

-If possible you should obtain proof of the cancellation or delay to the service.
+If possible you should obtain proof of the cancellation or delay of the service.
 You can obtain proof:

 Receipts for any other expenses incurred (if applicable)